olopez94/codewars/Python3/7Kyu/Vowel Count/README.md

+<h1> Vowel Count Function </h1>

-<h6>Return the number (count) of vowels in the given string.
+Return the number (count) of vowels in the given string.

 We will consider a, e, i, o, and u as vowels for this Kata.

-The input string will only consist of lower case letters and/or spaces.</h6>
+The input string will only consist of lower case letters and/or spaces.